-Make: Ball supporting bolt Type: EH 22350

-Applied standards: DIN EN 13155
+Make: Ball supporting bolt EH 22350 Type: DIN EN 13155

-Applied standards: DIN EN 13155
+Applied standards:

-persons in accordance with the State Building Code.
+Please note: Verify the assumptions made.
+The stated values, and type and number of joining devices are based on preliminary measurements.
+Projects are to be dimensioned exclusively by authorised persons in accordance with the State Building Code.
 As per LBauO, please contact a qualified structural engineer for a paid proof of stability.
 We will be happy to refer you to someone.